|

 •If no period is given inside the <...> angle brackets, the global period is used (cf. TIME).

-Reading data from the file data.xlsx (spreadsheet) can be done with:
+Exporting and importing data from a file data.xlsx (spreadsheet) can be done with:

 import <xlsx> *; |

-and then selecting the file.
+and then select the file.
 You can use paths etc.:

-This will look for adam3.tsd in the subfolder 'otherbanks', relative the the Gekko working folder.
+This will look for data.xlsx in the subfolder otherbanks, relative the the Gekko working folder.

-This reads forecst2.xlsx into the named databank f2.
-After this, you may use for instance prt f2:gdp; to print out the timeseries gdp from this databank.
-You may use import <xlsx> forecst2 TO *; if you wish to use the filename as databank name.
-It is possible to use for instance import <xlsx> * TO *;.
+This reads data1.xlsx into the named databank d (cf. the F2 databank list).
+After this, you may use for instance prt d:x1; to print out the timeseries x1 from this databank.
+You use open <xlsx> * as d; to select the filename from a list.

 Excel data may be collapsed from higher frequencies than daily (for instance hourly observations), if the dates are represented as 'Date' types in Excel.
 Example: